ubaldot/defrecs/README.md

 recently released a new FreeRTOS guideline.

-However, regardless of the used OS, it is good to know general concepts such as tasks, interrupts, interrupt-service-routines (ISR) and the problem that may arise when using a RTOS.
+However, regardless of the used OS, it is good to know general concepts such as tasks, interrupts, interrupt-service-routines (ISR) and the problems that may arise when using a RTOS.
 The way we are using the OS in DEFRECS should - hopefully - minimize all the occurrence of all the problems introduced by the usage of a RTOS.